 Since its first edition in Cologne in 1981, THEATER DER WELT has made new aesthetic developments in theatre work from all over the world visible and tangible.
 This task has since been achieved in changing host cities in cooperation with local theatres.
 The curatorship of the festival is re-assigned for each festival edition.
 In this way, new interactions between the performing theatre, the curators of each festival, the different venues in the festival city and the audience are constantly created – a unique and concentrated working format.
 But what is left when the festival is over?

 The digital archive installation THEATER DER WELT offers an overview of all the THEATER DER WELT festival editions, its productions and performances, the participating individuals and groups, cities, venues and events.
-The installation is accessible online and at changing venues.
+The installation is accessible digitally on this webiste and at changing venues.

-The installation and the analogue archive with posters, press kits and show programmes from all four decades can be viewed permanently in the Media Library for Dance and Theatre (link).
-The Theatre der Welt Archive sees itself as an archive in the making, which is constantly being supplemented and completed through research, interviews and new materials.
+The installation and the analogue archive with posters, press kits and show programmes from all four decades can be viewed permanently in the Media Library for Dance and Theatre.
+The THEATER DER WELT Archive sees itself as an archive in the making, which is constantly being supplemented and completed through research, interviews and new materials.

 Festival director: Joachim Lux